TrentConley/docling-fast/README.md

 3. **Total Parallelism**: `workers × max_workers` (e.g., 4 × 3 = 12 concurrent PDFs)

 The combination of multiple workers and process pools provides true CPU parallelism, bypassing Python's GIL for CPU-intensive PDF processing.

+## Performance Tips

+### For Mac (MPS)
+The current configuration is optimized for Mac:
+- OCR only runs on pages without text layers
+- Thread oversubscription is prevented
+- Use more workers for better parallelism

+### For CUDA/GPU
+To use GPU acceleration:
+1. Install PyTorch with CUDA support
+2. Docling will automatically use GPU for deep learning models
+3. Consider reducing worker count since GPU handles parallelism

+### OCR Performance
+- Current setting: Smart OCR (only when needed)
+- For faster processing: Disable OCR in `ConversionConfig`
+- For better accuracy: Enable `ocr_force_full_page=True`